You are hereHome >

 Digital Data and Consumer Protection: Ensuring a Fair and Equitable Financial Marketplace

-Webcast from Monday 11 May, 9AM-12 PM Noon — Please scroll forward: The footage begins at 33 min.
+Webcast from release event for Frank Pasquale's book, "Black Box Society," Monday 11 May 2015, 9AM-12 PM Noon — Please scroll forward: The footage begins at 33 min.
 38 seconds.

-A Project of US PIRG Education Fund & Center for Digital Democracy
+A Project of US PIRG Education Fund with the Center for Digital Democracy

-Click here to learn more about and RSVP for the project's Monday, 1 May event with author and professor Frank Pasquale to discuss his new book "The Black Box Society," on the growing use of secret algorithms to categorize consumers.
-(You can RSVP for in-person or a livestream.)
+Click here to learn more about the project's Monday, 1 May 2015 event with author and professor Frank Pasquale discussed his book "The Black Box Society," on the growing use of secret algorithms to categorize consumers.

 About this project: American consumers face new challenges and opportunities to their financial security as our economy is transformed by the convergence of digital media with “Big Data” technologies.
 Our use of mobile phones, social media, “apps,” and other online tools have created new ways for us to spend, save and borrow money.
 Powerful forces are at work, however, that can undermine a consumer’s ability to make the best choices and may place those already financially at risk even more vulnerable.
 The digital data-driven economy continually gathers vast amounts of information on individuals, online and offline, which is used to create a “profile” about our spending habits, behavior and our geo-location.
 These profiles can be “scored”—an invisible measure known only to the marketer and data brokers—that can determine whether we are offered high interest credit cards, payday and for-profit college loans and even what we may pay at retail and grocery stores.
 The uses of the information can be positive or, absent any regulation or meaningful protections, lead to discrimination, price manipulation or denied opportunity.